dotnet/csharplang/proposals/dictionary-expressions.md

 ### Mutable interface translation

 Given the target type `IDictionary<TKey, TValue>`,  the type used will be `Dictionary<TKey, TValue>`.
-Using the normal translation mechanics defined already (including handling of a `comparer: expression` comparer).
+Using the normal translation mechanics defined already (including handling of an initially provided `IEqualityComparer<TKey>` comparer).

 ### Non-mutable interface translation